The Class Actions Law Review: United Kingdom - Scotland

 It remains an open question whether an opt-out or hybrid regime will be established in Scotland in the future.
 Were that to happen, however, a question would arise over the territorial limits of such a regime.

-As regards the recognition and enforcement in Scotland of judgments in foreign proceedings, there are no issues particular to class actions proceedings, as distinct from other litigation proceedings, that would be taken into account by the Scottish courts.
-Accordingly, absent material concerns over matters such as fair notice or procedural fairness of the litigation, the Scottish courts are likely to recognise and enforce these judgments.
+As regards the recognition and enforcement in Scotland of judgments in foreign proceedings, there are no issues particular to group proceedings, as distinct from other litigation proceedings, that would be taken into account by the Scottish courts.
+Accordingly, absent material concerns over matters, such as fair notice or procedural fairness of the litigation, the Scottish courts are likely to recognise and enforce these judgments.

 Outlook and conclusions

-The 2018 Act makes express provision for the operation of its various parts to be reviewed within five years of them coming into force49 and the introduction of an opt-out regime may, therefore, be considered as part of that review process.
-However, it is possible the SCJC may decide to look at the issue before then, particularly if changes in England and Wales allow consumers there to utilise opt-out procedures that are not available to consumers in Scotland.50 Similarly, if a workable opt-out class action procedural device is implemented in Scotland first, this may put pressure on the UK Parliament to introduce a statutory mechanism.51
+The 2018 Act makes express provision for the operation of group procedure to be reviewed five years after coming into force.63 The introduction of an opt-out regime may, therefore, be considered as part of that review process.
+However, it is possible the SCJC may decide to look at the issue before then, particularly if case law developments in England and Wales allow litigants there to utilise opt-out procedures that are not available to litigants in Scotland.64 Similarly, if a workable opt-out class action procedural device is implemented in Scotland, this may put pressure on the UK Parliament to introduce a new statutory mechanism.

 The 2018 Act's other provisions in relation to expenses and funding are also likely to contribute to the expected uptake in group proceedings.
 These provisions facilitate greater access to justice through enhanced litigation funding options and, through QOCS, the promise of greater financial protection for certain pursuers.